What is the best non-slip pad for a Ruggable?

 So, if Ruggables don’t provide the protection you need, how do you find a rug pad that will?
 We have three of the best options for a non slip, premium-quality rug pad.
 Each option below contains sustainable materials, safe, durable, stain-resistant, comfortable, and eco-friendly.

-Made from a soybean oil-based polymer blend, the Anchor Grip non slip rug pad is the perfect support for any rug.
+Made from EVA, the Anchor Grip non slip rug pad is the perfect support for any rug.
 We love this one for high-end rugs and protecting high-end flooring, too.
-It’s safe for all hardwoods and finishes and provide a great barrier between your wood floors and whatever assails them.
+It’s safe for all vinyl, hardwood and finishes and provide a great barrier between your wood floors and whatever assails them.

 Anchor Grip is particularly excellent for hot or humid climates as it is mold and mildew resistant.
 It’s durable, sustainable, and comfortable.